rob10campbell/PRoPS-colloids_setup/Programming-Resources/Git-Setup.md

 <br>
 ## Install Git on the command line

 If you need more information about working on the command line, I recommend the first few lectures from ["The Missing Semester of Your CS Education"](https://missing.csail.mit.edu/).
 You can also look at our [MacOS System Setup Recommendations and Tips](/System-Setup/01-MacOS-Setup.md) and the early steps of the [HOOMD-blue Installation Guide](/01-HOOMDblue-Install-Guide.md) for a quick review.
+This guide assumes you are using a zsh Terminal on MacOS.

 Open Terminal to the home directory and use the command line to create a new directory where you want to store your Github repositories.
 This directory can also store non-Github files, for example it could be the "src" or "repositories" directory in your home directory, or you could create a new a "Github" specific directory.
 The directory does not need to be in the home directory (you could put it in another subfolder, or as a subfolfer in "repositories" etc.) but putting it in the home directory typically makes it easiest to access).

-Move to the directory you chose/created and initialize Git with the command
+Move to the directory you chosen/created and initialize Git with the command
 ```bash
 % git init
 ```